BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/2-IVIS-Spectrum/technology-overview.rst

 .. raw:: html

 Non-invasive in vivo optical imaging provides a powerful platform for monitoring biological processes in live animals.
-However, it faces several interrelated challenges, primarily arising from the interactions between visible-range photons and biological tissues, which can affect imaging performance, spatial accuracy, and data interpretability:
+However, it faces several **interrelated challenges**, primarily arising from the **interactions between visible-range photons** and biological tissues, which can affect imaging performance, spatial accuracy, and data interpretability:

 - **Limited tissue penetration**
-Both excitation and emission photons are subject to significant absorption and scattering by biological tissues.
+Both excitation and emission photons are subject to **significant absorption and scattering** by biological tissues.
-This dramatically restricts photon penetration depth, particularly for visible-wavelength fluorophores or reporters, thereby limiting the modality’s utility for imaging deep anatomical structures.
+This dramatically restricts **photon penetration depth**, particularly for visible-wavelength fluorophores or reporters, thereby limiting the modality’s utility for imaging deep anatomical structures.
 To mitigate this limitation, far-red fluorescent reporters with high brightness should be prioritized, as far-red signals (650–900 nm) penetrate more deeply into tissues (brain, lung, and liver).